 6ª | From 3,600,000.01 to 4,800,000.00 | 30.50% | R$ 540.000,00 |

-Having presented the tables above, it is very important to clarify that Simples Nacional is not always the most economical option for service providers.
+Important: Contrary to what many people think, Simples Nacional is not always the most economical option for service providers in any situation.

 Taxation for service providers under Presumed Profit